 Not every walk needs to lead somewhere.
-Some walks exist simply to loosen the day, to let the body move without counting or measuring.
+Some walks exist simply to loosen the shape of the day, with movement that is not counted or measured.
 The slow walk habit isn’t about fitness goals or routes.
 It’s about keeping movement light enough that it never turns into another task.

 Slow walk habit

 The slow walk habit begins when you stop asking what the walk is “for.”
 There’s no destination to reach, no pace to maintain.
-The body moves because it feels natural to move.
+Movement begins because the street, the light or the hour makes it feel natural.
 Steps fall into their own rhythm.
 Attention drifts gently toward light on walls, wind in leaves, distant voices passing by.

 When walking stays unspoken and uncounted, it becomes easier to return to.
 There’s no pressure to “do it right.”
 The walk fits into ordinary moments — between errands, after a meal, before evening settles in.